Incorporating Creativity, Expressive Arts, Mindfulness, Nature & Play

-Over the years I have been able to attend many national APT conferences all over the country and have been trained by most of the legends in our field- from Eliana Gil and Violet Oaklander to Kevin O'Conner and Charles Schaefer and more.
-Through my work with TNAPT I have been able to bring in many of the "greats" to Tennessee as well.
-I still continue to learn new things and often get to combine my love of learning more about play therapy with travel opportunities to different parts of the country, sometimes with my family which is always an extra bonus.
+Over the years I have been able to attend many trainings and conferences all over the country and have been trained by most of the legends in our field- from Eliana Gil, Violet Oaklander and Marie-Jose Dhaese to Garry Landreth and Charles Schaefer and more.

-Why am I so passionate about play therapy?
-It truly is the best way to "reach children", going back to those same first words when I was introduced to it back in 1990.
-Play is the language of children and here is mounting research supporting play therapy as an evidence-based treatment modality that can be incorporated and integrated with expressive arts and nature-based interventions with children, teens and families.
+I am so passionate about play and expressive therapies as they truly are the best ways to "reach children", going back to those same first words when I was introduced to play therapy back in 1990.
+Play is the language of children and there is mounting research supporting play therapy as an evidence-based treatment modality that can be incorporated and integrated with expressive arts and nature-based interventions with children, teens and families.